 - Help others enjoy the many gifts the natural world offers while maintaining such for future generations.

 - Reside in and continue to call the Adirondack Park her home.

 Lynn is a full-time guide, itinerary planner and the trip coordinator for Adirondack Connections Guide Service.
 Born in Lake Placid, she is an Adirondack native pursuing the outdoor traditions of her father and grandfather.
 Lynn has a B.S. in Physical Education & Recreation and a M.S. in Education from St. Lawrence University.
 She taught Physical Education and coached for 20+ years in the Tupper Lake and Long Lake Central Schools before moving her classroom to the wilderness setting.
 The lessons learned through the experiences she offers have the potential to carry over into generations to come.
-Lynn is a NYS Licensed Guide (#4043), Wilderness First Responder, an Adirondack 46er, a Northeast 111er, a New York State Outdoor Guides Association (NYSOGA) board member since 2003, an Adirondack Mountain Club (ADK) member and acted as Long Lake Central School Outing Club Coordinator 2002-2005.
+Lynn is a NYS Licensed Guide (#4043) and is actively involved with the New York State Outdoor Guides Association (NYSOGA) were she has been a director since 2003.
+She is an Adirondack 46er, a Northeast 111er, an Adirondack Mountain Club (ADK) member and acted as Long Lake Central School Outing Club Coordinator 2002-2005.
 In November 2002, Lynn partnered with the Adirondack Park Agency's Visitor Interpretive Center (VIC) at Newcomb and offered a variety of outdoor trips and workshops until the facility changed hands.
 She has also planned and lead multi-sport vacation trips for REI Adventures in Acadia National Park.

 More information about Lynn and Adirondack Connections is available for viewing at:

 Women Guides Live Their Dreams, published in the Adirondack Explorer (Mar/Apr 2008)